 Many practitioners, when we meet for the complimentary Practice Analysis, think that there are not many patients who leave the practice without an appointment, but are shocked when they dig into the matter to find that there are a great deal more than they had thought.
 Obviously, this is not a good state of affairs and the back door needs to be firmly closed on this.
 We can help find out why this is happening and put in the proper protocols and systems to rectify this quickly and easily.

 Don’t let this situation continue to affect your goals for your practice.
-All you have to do is click here right now to arrange a free Practice Analysis, and who knows, it could be the beginning of a great partnership in your future success!
+All you have to do is click here right now to arrange a free Practice Assessment, and who knows, it could be the beginning of a great partnership in your future success!